jwworth/cap-driver-benchmarking/README.md

 1. RackTest
 2. Poltergeist
 3. Capybara-webkit
-4. Selenium
+4. Selenium/Chrome
+5. Selenium/Firefox

 ### Methodology

-* Create a Rails app that measures how quickly each driver completes a series of Capybara methods (one specify block per driver)
+* Create a Rails app that measures how quickly each driver completes a series of Capybara methods
-* Run blocks in random order
+* Test one driver in each block, in random order
 * Measure the time using RSpec profiler
+* Run tests 'cold' (no browsers already running)
-* Test all the drivers, then test only the JavaScript drivers
+* Test all the drivers, then test the JavaScript drivers by themselves
 * Analyze

-See `spec/features/` for more information.
+See `spec/features/` to see the implementation.

 ### Results